Restaurant review: San Carlo, Leeds city centre

 It's clear after spending a few minutes at San Carlo that it's somewhere designed to lure in high-rolling clientelle.

 Premier League footballers, if Leeds had any, would doubtless be tempted in with the flashy-looking, hand-carved stone bar and reassuringly expensive food.

 As you walk downstairs, past the well-stocked wine shelves, to the toilets, a myriad of celebrities who’ve dined at San Carlo’s sister restaurants around the country gaze back, all clearly having enjoyed themselves.

 It’s no surprise therefore, that when Oliver arrives for a meal early-ish on a Thursday night, it doesn’t take long for the place to fill up with well-dressed folk who are clearly intent on enjoying an evening of serious food.

 The ceilings are high, there are big windows and mirrors to give the whole place a sophisticated, airy feel, and the two-tone polished marble squeaks as the team of well-trained, serious-looking waiters set earnestly about their work.

 San Carlo’s menu is huge and diverse.
 Something to celebrate for those who like variety, but there’s always a lingering worry in the mind of this reviewer about whether a team of chefs can ensure quality with such a wealth of different recipes to keep in mind.

-My starter, avocado diverso, is a well-balanced mix of the delicately-flavoured crab meat and avocado served alongside stronger smoked trout and a choice of either Marie Rose or horseradish sauce.
+My starter, avocado diverso, is a well-balanced mix of the delicately-flavoured crab meat and avocado served alongside stronger smoke trout and choice of either Marie Rose and horseradish sauce.